 You can set your pipeline to be triggered at a certain time of the day.
 For example, you can schedule a pipeline to run integration tests every day at 5 p.m.:

-You can use Cron expression to set the time when the pipeline should be run, and define any rule you need e.g. Fire at 10:15 AM every Monday, Tuesday, Wednesday, Thursday and Friday:
+Cron expressions allow you to set the time when the pipeline should be run with additional rules, e.g. run at 10:15 AM every Monday, Tuesday, Wednesday, Thursday and Friday:

 For production pipelines, it is best to set them to manual mode and restrict project access to senior devs only.